|

 Something with this many sensors sounds more like a military aircraft than an insect.
 That's why mosquitoes are so good at finding and biting you.
 Fragrant plants confuse mosquitoes’ chemical sensors and stop them from finding you.
 Natural Perfumes are your best friends to protect you from mosquitoes!
 This is one more reason for creating your own Healing Garden!
 Choose your plants. |

-AuthorsAuthors are gardening and essential oils experts in a variety of categories including distillation, plants healing and cleansing properties.
+AuthorsAuthors are gardening and essential oils experts in a variety of categories including distillation, plants healing and natural perfumery.
 Archives

 Categories